GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/stdlib/detail/ast.rst

 .. |method-ast-AstCommentReader.afterVariant| replace:: This callback occurs during the `parse` after the variant alias declaration.

+.. |method-ast-AstCommentReader.beforeVariantEntries| replace:: This callback occurs during the `parse` before the first variant entry is declared.

+.. |method-ast-AstCommentReader.afterVariantEntry| replace:: This callback occurs during the `parse` after the variant entry is declared (after the following comment section, should it have one).

+.. |method-ast-AstCommentReader.afterVariantEntries| replace:: This callback occurs during the `parse` after the last variant entry is declared.

+.. |method-ast-AstCommentReader.beforeBitfield| replace:: This callback occurs during the `parse` before the bitfield declaration.

+.. |method-ast-AstCommentReader.beforeBitfieldEntries| replace:: This callback occurs during the `parse` before the first bitfield entry is declared.

+.. |method-ast-AstCommentReader.afterBitfieldEntry| replace:: This callback occurs during the `parse` after the bitfield entry is declared (after the following comment section, should it have one).

+.. |method-ast-AstCommentReader.afterBitfieldEntries| replace:: This callback occurs during the `parse` after the last bitfield entry is declared.

+.. |method-ast-AstCommentReader.afterBitfield| replace:: This callback occurs during the `parse` after the bitfield declaration.

 .. |method-ast-AstCommentReader.beforeEnumeration| replace:: This callback occurs during the `parse` before the enumeration declaration.

+.. |method-ast-AstCommentReader.beforeEnumerationEntries| replace:: This callback occurs during the `parse` before the first enumeration entry is declared.

+.. |method-ast-AstCommentReader.afterEnumerationEntry| replace:: This callback occurs during the `parse` after the enumeration entry is declared (after the following comment section, should it have one).

+.. |method-ast-AstCommentReader.afterEnumerationEntries| replace:: This callback occurs during the `parse` after the last enumeration entry is declared.

 .. |method-ast-AstCommentReader.afterEnumeration| replace:: This callback occurs during the `parse` after the enumeration declaration.